djblackberry64/Lempire-curriculum/docs/en/foundations/2_what_is_programming.md

 ## What you can do with it

-If you just know how to programm you won't get far.
+If you just know how to program you won't get far.
 You will need to learn how to code in order to do that.
 For that you will have to pick a programming language (more on that later).

 > But remember!
 >